madv1n/Spark-MIDI-Bridge/README.md

 ## 🧪 How to help
 If you own a **MINI, or GO**, you can help even if you don't have a MIDI pedal.

-Since different hardware revisions of the Spark series may use varying Internal Model IDs, you might need to calibrate the communication profile:
+Since different Spark amps may use varying Internal Model IDs, you might need to calibrate the communication profile:

 1. Download and launch `SparkScanner.exe`.
 Run the application and verify the status shows `SPARK: ONLINE`.
 2. Protocol Discovery: Click `START SCAN`.
 The utility will cycle through known protocol layers to find a match for your specific hardware.